 A business flourishes when customers trust the business.

-So, it is upon you to build trust among customers through relationships.
+So it is upon you to build trust among customers through deep relationships.

 Once you build trust, you have customers that will remain loyal to your company for a long time.

-To build trust, you need to use customer behavior data to build value for your product for customers.
-So that it is easy for customers to accept your product.
+To build trust, you need to use customer behavior data to build value for your product.
+That also makes it is easy for customers to accept your product.